 Australasian Railway Association (ARA)

-As the peak body representing rail in Australia and New Zealand, the Australasian Railway Association (ARA) is pleased to host AusRAIL 2018 in Canberra.
+As the peak body representing the entire rail industry in Australia and New Zealand, the Australasian Railway Association (ARA) is pleased to host AusRAIL PLUS in Sydney.
+The ARA represents more than 150 member organisations including passenger and freight operators, track owners and managers, suppliers, manufacturers, contractors and consultants.
+Members include listed and private rail-related companies, government agencies and franchisees.

 Institution of Railway Signal Engineers (IRSE)

 The Institution of Railway Signal Engineers (IRSE) is the only International organisation for railway professionals involved with signalling, train control systems, associated areas of systems engineering along with telecommunications and related disciplines.
 Formed in 1912 with its headquarters in London, the IRSE has over 6,000 members Worldwide.
-The Australasian Section of the Institution of Railway Signal Engineers (IRSEA) was formed in 1947 and its steadily growing membership.
-The National IRSEA Committee is currently chaired by Glenn Miller, Vice Chair Kaniyur Sundareswaran.
-There are a number of sub committees including the Professional Education Committee, an Operations Committee, plus Younger Members’ Society.
+The Australasian Section of the Institution of Railway Signal Engineers (IRSEA) was formed in 1947 and is steadily growing its membership.
+The National IRSEA Committee is currently chaired by Kaniyur Sundareswaran and the Vice Chair is Georgina Hartwell.
+There are a number of sub committees including the Professional Education Committee, an Operations Committee, the Communications Committee and an Younger Members’ Society.
 The IRSE exists to expand knowledge, advance skills and competencies and to encourage high standards of professionalism for the benefit of its members and the Rail Industry.

 For more information of the IRSE’s unique mix of professional development, networking opportunities, and technical meetings across the World please go to the website www.irse.org.au